-The ancient Greeks ventured onto the Pontos Euxine (as they called the Black Sea) at the start of the first millennium BC.
+The ancient Greeks ventured onto the Black Sea, or as they called it, the Pontos Euxine, at the start of the first millennium BC.
 They fought with the local “barbarians” and occasionally, as in the semi-legendary tale of Jason and the Argonauts, got the better of them.
-Between the seventh and fourth centuries BC numerous colonies of the Aegean cities were founded and these became the ancestors of virtually every modern Black Sea town, whose name often as not is a Turkification of the ancient moniker.
-The region had its first brief appearance on the world stage when one of the local Pontic kings, Mithridates IV Eupator, came close to expelling the Romans from Anatolia.
+Between the seventh and fourth centuries BC, the Aegean cities founded numerous colonies.
+These became the ancestors of virtually every modern Black Sea town, whose names as often as not are Turkifications of their ancient monikers.
+The region made its first brief appearance on the world stage when a local Pontic king, Mithridates IV Eupator, came close to expelling the Romans from Anatolia.

 With the arrival of Christianity, relations between natives and imperial overlords hardly changed at all.
 Only the Byzantine urban centres by the sea became thoroughly Hellenized.
-The Byzantine defeat at Manzikert in 1071 initially meant little to the Black Sea, safe behind its wall of mountains; the fall of Constantinople to the Fourth Crusade in 1204 had far greater immediate effects, prompting the Black Sea’s second spell of historical prominence.
-The empire-in-exile of the Komnenos dynasty centred on Trebizond (today’s Trabzon) exercised influence grossly disproportionate to its size for two and a half cultured (and ultimately decadent) centuries.
+The Byzantine defeat at Manzikert in 1071 (see The arrival of the Turks) initially meant little to the Black Sea, safe behind its wall of mountains; the fall of Constantinople to the Fourth Crusade in 1204 had far greater immediate effects, prompting the Black Sea’s second spell of historical prominence.
+For two and a half cultured (and ultimately decadent) centuries, the empire-in-exile of the Komnenos dynasty, centred on Trebizond (today’s Trabzon), exercised influence grossly disproportionate to its size.

-After Manzikert, Turkish chieftains had begun to encroach on the coast, especially at the gap in the barrier ranges near Sinop and Samsun; the Trapezuntine dynasty even concluded alliances with them, doubtless to act as a counter to the power of the Genoese and Venetians who also set up shop hereabouts.
-Most of this factionalism was brought to an end under the Ottomans, though even they entrusted semi-autonomous administration of the Pontic foothills to feudal derebeys (literally “valley lords”) until the early nineteenth century.
+After Manzikert, Turkish chieftains had begun to encroach on the coast, especially at the gap in the barrier ranges near Sinop and Samsun.
+The Trapezuntine dynasty even concluded alliances with them, doubtless to act as a counter to the power of the Genoese and Venetians who also set up shop hereabouts.
+Most of this factionalism came to an end under the Ottomans, though even they entrusted semi-autonomous administration of the Pontic foothills to feudal derebeys (“valley lords”) until early in the nineteenth century.

-The equilibrium was upset when the Black Sea area entered the history books for the third time as a theatre of war between imperial Turkey and Russia.
-These two clashed four times between 1828 and 1915, with the Tsarist regime giving active aid and comfort to various separatist movements in the region after 1877.
-Between 1918 and 1922, Greeks attempting to create a Pontic state fought with guerillas loyal to Atatürk’s Nationalists.
-Following the victory of the Republic, the Greek merchant class was expelled along with the rest of Turkey’s Greek Orthodox population, and the Black Sea experienced temporary economic disarray, verging on famine during the 1930s.
+The equilibrium was upset when the Black Sea area entered the history books for the third time, as a theatre of war.
+Imperial Turkey and Russia clashed four times between 1828 and 1915, and the Tsarist regime gave aid and comfort to various regional separatist movements after 1877.
+Between 1918 and 1922, Greeks attempting to create a Pontic state fought with guerrillas loyal to Atatürk’s Nationalists.
+Following the victory of the Republic, the Greek merchant class was expelled, and the Black Sea experienced temporary economic disarray, verging on famine during the 1930s.